materialsvirtuallab/matcalc/README.md

 results.to_csv("benchmark_results.csv")
 ```

 These will usually take a long time to run.
-Please use `n_samples` to limit the benchmark to do some testing before
+Running these on HPC resources is recommended.
+Please use `n_samples` to
-running the full benchmark.
+limit the number of structures to do some testing before running the full benchmark.

 ## Cite `matcalc`